Charlamagne tha God: 2010–2016: The Breakfast Club and television

 In 2010, McKelvey became a co-host on The Breakfast Club, alongside DJ Envy and Angela Yee on WWPR-FM in New York City, along with its national television simulcast on Revolt.
 The show was started by Power 105.1 to compete with Hot 97, one of the most popular hip-hop morning shows in New York.
-He was brought in as a co-host due to his radio experience and knowing "how to get to the edge and not go over it."
+He was brought in as a co-host due to his radio experience and knowing "how to get to the edge and not go over it".
 Once part of the show, he gave himself the title "Prime Minister of Pissing People Off, the Architect of Aggravation, and the Ruler of Rubbing People the Wrong Way."

 In 2011, McKelvey began serving as a cast member of Guy Code, a comedy television show on MTV2 that talks about a special code of conduct just for men.
 The show ended in March 2015.
 He also starred on the MTV2 show Charlamagne & Friends.
 He co-hosted MTV New Year's live from Times Square in both 2013 and 2014, and in 2015 he was a correspondent for the 2015 MTV Video Music Awards pre-show.

 In 2014, he was dubbed "hip-hop's Howard Stern" by Rolling Stone magazine.
 The following year, he began hosting Uncommon Sense with Charlamagne tha God on MTV2.

-2017–present: Book writing, podcast, and Radio Hall of Fame
+2017–present: book writing, podcast, and Radio Hall of Fame

 In 2017, his book Black Privilege: Opportunity Comes to Those Who Create It, which he called "a self-help guide for the hood," was published by the Simon & Schuster imprint Touchstone.
 Steven Kurutz of The New York Times gave the book a mostly positive review, describing Black Privilege as "a street-smart self-help guide" with typically blunt advice offered in eight different principles.
 The book was ranked sixth in the May 7, 2017, New York Times list of best-selling hardback non-fiction.
 McKelvey's second book, Shook One: Anxiety Playing Tricks on Me was released on October 23, 2018.

 In 2019, he became the host of Emerging Hollywood, a YouTube series from The Hollywood Reporter.
 On this show, he speaks with Hollywood professionals to discuss various political topics.
 His past guests on the show include Trevor Noah and Jameela Jamil.

 In 2020, McKelvey founded the Black Effect Podcast Network in partnership with iHeartMedia.
 In August 2020, he and his Breakfast Club co-hosts, Angela Yee and DJ Envy, were inducted into the Radio Hall of Fame.
 With fellow MTV2 personality Andrew Schulz, he hosts The Brilliant Idiots podcast on Combat Jack's Loud Speakers Network.

 McKelvey became the host of the late-night talk show Tha God's Honest Truth in 2021.

+In 2024, he released the book Get Honest or Die Lying: Why Small Talk Sucks.